Transcendent-Tapir/Distorted-Domains/setting.md

 ### Hawking Station

 A space station orbiting a black hole beyond its event horizon.
 The layout feels ever shifting and time can move faster or slower depending on what room you're in.
 The station is occupied by sentient dinosaurs who have no recollection of who built the station or how they got there.

+### Murky Mire

+A village in an acidic swamp with carnivorous trees